 Jane Boleyn was also executed and both were buried in unmarked graves at the Tower’s parish chapel alongside Catherine’s cousins, and Jane’s sister-in-law and husband, Anne and George Boleyn.

 6. Catherine Parr

 Henry’s sixth and final wife – and his third named Catherine – was perhaps his luckiest.
 She married Henry in July 1543, just four months after Catherine Howard was beheaded, and went on to outlive him – though only by a year.

-The third Catherine had actually already begun a romantic relationship with Jane Seymour’s brother Thomas Seymour when she caught the eye of Henry.
-But she considered it her duty to marry the king instead.
+The third Catherine had begun a romantic relationship with Jane Seymour’s brother, Thomas, when she caught the eye of Henry.
+But she considered it her duty to marry the King instead.

 In 1546, Catherine, who held strong Protestant sympathies, faced a plot to get rid of her by anti-Protestant officials.

 These officials tried to turn Henry against Catherine and even drew up a warrant for her arrest.
 But Catherine outwitted them and successfully reconciled with her husband, avoiding the same fate as her unlucky predecessors.